-One incentive for MBA applicants to attend one of these fairs is that QS offers a $7 million scholarship fund exclusively for fair attendees.
-The QS scholarship program requires registrants to complete and return a form they receive after attending a fair called the QS Applicant Survey.
+One incentive for MBA applicants to attend one of these fairs is that QS offers up to $1.7 million in scholarships exclusively for fair attendees.
+The QS scholarship program requires registrants to complete and return a form they receive after attending a QS Applicant Survey fair.

-The 2018 report, entitled “MBA Applications and Aspirations: Insights from the 2018 QS TopMBA.com Applicant Survey,” reflect responses from 3,850 MBA applicants from 127 different countries.
+The 2018 report entitled “MBA Applications and Aspirations: Insights from the 2018 QS TopMBA.com Applicant Survey,” reflects responses from 3,850 MBA applicants from 127 different countries.
+It’s the latest data available as of August 2022.
 The report details what drives applicants to pursue an MBA degree, focusing on immediate post-MBA career objectives.
 Below are the most popular reasons why students complete an MBA program, according to the QS findings.

 1. Greater Career Influence and Mobility

-It comes as no surprise that most MBA candidates wish to improve their careers; 42 percent of the survey respondents cited that they want to enhance career prospects.
-What might be surprising is that the immediate post-MBA career goal for nearly half of them—46.5 percent—is to take up leadership or general management positions.
+It comes as no surprise that most MBA candidates wish to improve their careers; 42 percent of the survey respondents cited that they want to enhance their career prospects.
+However, it might be surprising that the immediate post-MBA career goal for nearly half of them—46.5 percent—is to take up leadership or general management positions.

 Globally, the number of MBA applicants who want to obtain a leadership role upon graduation is almost three times higher than those who are primarily interested in a salary boost.
 Although the ratio is smaller in North America, it still accounts for nearly twice as many who seek leadership responsibilities instead of salary raises.

 The U.S. News and World Report cites higher employment rates and claims that an MBA can increase job security with a current employer or within an industry sector.
-According to the Graduate Management Admission Council, 96 percent of employers surveyed agreed that hiring business school graduates creates value for their companies.
+In addition, according to the Graduate Management Admission Council, 96 percent of employers surveyed agreed that hiring business school graduates creates value for their companies.

 2. New Skill Acquisition